AhmedKamal-41/ShipCheck-repo-analyzer/README.md

 **Limitations**

+- Only **public** GitHub repos; GitHub API read-only.
+No repository code is executed.
 - GitHub rate-limits unauthenticated requests; without `GITHUB_TOKEN`, you may hit limits quickly. **Demo mode:** when rate-limited and no token, the app falls back to a bundled sample fixture so demos still work.
 - Analysis is rules-based (no LLM), best-effort only.
+Code analysis uses AST/regex only; large repos may be partially analyzed due to limits.

 **Roadmap**